Menu

 Good to know: The harbor-front rooms have the best views.
 The spa is worth a full session, not just a quick treatment.
 The restaurant is excellent but expensive β€” the harbor's other restaurants are steps away for more casual evenings.
 Book well ahead for July–August weekends.

-Check prices for Poseidonion Grand Hotel on Booking.com
+Check prices for Poseidonion Grand Hotel on Booking.com, or compare options on Agoda.

 Nissia Traditional Residences